mantl/mantl/docs/getting_started/openstack.rst

 ID of this network (in our example ``fd94baf0-b314-453e-9cd6-73c90fc53857``) is what you'll need to add as ``os_net_id`` in the ``group_vars`` files mentioned above.

+**Note:** If you already have a network and routers in your OpenStack region, you can skip these steps and just use the ID of your existing network.
+Make sure that hosts on the existing network can resolve DNS names and pull data from IP addresses (like ``centos.org``).

 .. code-block:: shell